semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 The `cache` utility operates in two modes: *store* and *restore*.

-In the *store* mode the general form of the `cache` command is the following:
+The general form of the `cache` command in *store* mode is the following:

     cache store --key key_value --path cache_dir

 The value of the `--key` parameter should be unique among the cache keys of the same Semaphore 2.0 project.
-However, what is important about `key_value` is that it should be available in some way to all the jobs of the pipeline that want to use it afterwards.
+However, what is important about `key_value` is that it should be available to all the jobs of the pipeline that want to use it afterwards.

 The value of the `--path` parameter should be an existing directory the contents of which you want to store in the cache.
-Note that if you use a path with more than two directories as the parameter to `--path`, `cache` will only store the last part of the directory will be stored and retrieved.
-So, for a value of `dirA/dirB`, `cache` will store the contents of `dirA/dirB` but the `restore` command will bring back the `dirB` directory – not the given path that was initially given.
+Note that if you use a path with more than two directories as the parameter to `--path`, `cache` will only store the last directory of the directory path will be stored and retrieved.
+So, for a value of `dirA/dirB`, `cache` will store the contents of `dirA/dirB` but the `restore` command will bring back the contents in the `dirB` directory – not the path that was initially given.

-In the *restore* mode the general form of the `cache` command is the following:
+The general form of the `cache` command in *restore* mode is the following:

     cache restore --key key_value

 The `key_value` should already exists or the `cache restore` command will return nothing.
 However, this will not make your Semaphore 2.0 job to fail.

 *Each `key` in the cache is created on a per Semaphore 2.0 project basis to help you share files between jobs.*

 #### Dependencies